Personal Narrative Film, Video Manuscript/Mixed Material Billy L. Templeton Collection

 - Branch of Service: Army

-- Unit of Service: 14th Tank Battalion
+- Service Unit/Ship: 14th Tank Battalion

 - Location of Service: Fort Oglethorpe, Georgia; Fort Riley, Kansas; Camp Ibis, California; Camp Polk, Louisiana; England; France; Germany; Czechoslovakia